 The rounded styling of the Hype exudes pure swagger.
 Backing up the coolness factor is a premium acetate frame that houses lightweight nylon lenses.
 The arms are reinforced by stainless steel hinges, as well, ensuring these will last through the thick and thin of your adventures.
 The Hype is best suited to medium-sized faces, and in addition to the Green Boulder Tortoise with Blue Sky Ion lens, pictured here, we’re big fans of the Hype colorway paired with a Golden Flash lens.
 You can’t go wrong with the Matte Black and its matching Smoke lens, either.

-Kickstarter coming March 24
+Indiegogo coming March 24

-We’re dishing two, big thumbs up to this new sunglass, coming soon to Kickstarter.
+We’re dishing two, big thumbs up to this new sunglass, now live on Indiegogo.
 Born of a grassroots operation in Seattle, WA, Ombraz Sunglasses earn high marks in three key categories: unique style, durability and environmental friendliness.
 Right off the bat, you’ll notice these sunglasses don’t have arms.
 Admittedly, we were skeptical at first; but after having played with a prototype for the past few weeks, we’re pleased to report the sunglass sits snugly on your face just like any other (if not more snugly), even through your wildest and wackiest adventures.
 It’s all made possible by an adjustable cord that wraps around your dome and keeps the sunglasses right where you want ’em.
 You can adjust the cord for a tight or relaxed fit, and when it comes time to remove your shades you can let ’em hang comfortably around your neck.
 Rest assured, they’ll stand up to your abuse: Ombraz went so far as to steamroll these sunglasses during prototyping, and they stood up to the challenge.
 Finally, for every pair of Ombraz sold, the company is committed to planting 20 trees through its non-profit partner, Eden Reforestation Projects.
 “Enjoy our shades, while creating some yourself,” they say.
 Ombraz will also plant a tree each time its Kickstarter is shared, so keep your eyes peeled, peeps.

 $120 — available in five colorways